Degenerate homoclinic bifurcations in complex dimension 2: Preliminary geometric lemmas

 \subsection{Horizontal and vertical varieties in $\B$}

 Recall that $\B$ is the unit bidisk.
 We let $\fr^h\B=\D\times \fr\D$ (resp. $\fr^v\B=\fr\D\times \D$) be its horizontal (resp. vertical) boundary.
 A subvariety $V$ in some neighborhood of $\overline\B$ is \emph{horizontal} (resp. \emph{vertical}) in $\B$ if $V\cap \fr^h\B = \emptyset$ (resp. $V\cap \fr^v\B = \emptyset$).
 A horizontal (resp. vertical) subvariety is a branched cover over the unit disk for the first (resp. second) projection so it has a \emph{degree}, which is the degree of this cover.
-If $V_1$ (resp. $V_2$ is a horizontal (resp. vertical) variety of degree $d_1$ (resp. $d_2$), then $V_1$ and $V_2$ intersect in $d_1d_2$ points, counting multiplicity (see e.g. \cite{henonl} for more details on these notions).
+A horizontal (resp. vertical) graph is a horizontal (resp. vertical) subvariety of degree 1\commentaire{cf. Minor comment \#2}.
+If $V_1$ (resp. $V_2$) is a horizontal (resp. vertical) variety of degree $d_1$ (resp. $d_2$), then $V_1$ and $V_2$ intersect in $d_1d_2$ points, counting multiplicity (see e.g. \cite{henonl} for more details on these notions).

-\begin{lem} Let $\Delta$ be a horizontal submanifold in $\B$ of degree $d$ which is a union of holomorphic disks, and $(W_i)_{i\in I}$ an arbitrary collection of disjoint vertical disks.
+\begin{lem} Let $\Delta$ be a horizontal submanifold in $\B$ of degree $d$ which is a union of holomorphic disks, and $(W_i)_{i\in I}$ an arbitrary collection of disjoint vertical graphs.
 Then the total number of tangencies between $\Delta$ and the $W_i$, counting multiplicities, is bounded by $d-1$ \end{lem}

 \begin{proof} The union of the $W_i$ and $\fr^v\B = \bigcup_{\zeta\in \fr\D} \set{\zeta}\times \D$ is a lamination by vertical graphs.
 By Lemma~\ref{lem:6.4}, by slightly perturbing the radius of the bidisk, we may assume that $\Delta$ is transverse to $\fr^v\B$.
 If we fix a horizontal slice, for instance $L:=\D\times \set{0}$, which we identify to $\D$, this lamination can be viewed as a holomorphic motion of $\fr\D\cup (\bigcup W_i\cap L)$, which can be extended to a motion of $\overline \D$ by Slodkowski's theorem~\cite{slodkowski}.
 Note that since the motion is the identity on $\fr\D$, it must preserve $\D$.
 The corresponding lamination of $\B$ by vertical graphs fills up the whole bidisk.